NateXVI/safetrackerbot/README.md

 Select the server you want to add it to and you are done

+## Bot commands

-Send "~help" into a text channel to get a list of commands
+Use ~help to see a list of commands

+Use ~set [number] to tell the bot how much safemoon you have

+Use ~price to see how much your safemoon is worth and the current price of safemoon

+Use ~rank to see the price of safemoon on different exchanges